emberjs/rfcs/text/0779-first-class-component-templates.md

 ### Interop

 Since all existing components already work using the same low-level primitives the new system uses, strict-mode components using `<template>` can import and invoke components authored in Ember’s loose mode format.
-Similarly, since loose mode components are resolved to a component which is the default export of a module in the correct/conventional location on disk, components authored in strict mode with `<template>` and exported as the default export in that conventional location will be resolveable by loose mode components as well.
+Similarly, since loose mode components are resolved to a component which is the default export of a module in the correct/conventional location on disk, components authored in strict mode with `<template>` and exported as the default export in that conventional location will be resolve-able by loose mode components as well.

 There are two qualifications to the interop story: a minor one around named exports and a more significant one around non-colocated templates.